 There are three main reasons to track a fleet’s fuel spend: 1) for driver monitoring, 2) for tax purposes and 3) to audit company expenses.

 Accuracy is also critical for tracking company expenses.
-Because fuel purchases often account for a large portion of a company’s total business expenses, accounting personnel need access to accurate information in a timely manner.
+Because fuel purchases often account for a large portion of a company's total business expenses, accounting personnel need access to accurate information in a timely manner.
 Prudent companies record expenses in preparation for a possible audit.
 In fact, many companies perform internal audits of their departments to identify any irregularities.
-Which is why fuel data must be organized for easy review.
+Which is why this data must be organized for easy review.

 Even if receipts are collected every time and submitted without fail, it can be a painstaking process for accounting departments to sift through them.
 Imagine having to collect, file and review every piece of paper from every driver for every vehicle.
 Consider how many vehicles you have and how often those vehicles are fueled daily, weekly and monthly.
 In addition, receipts from previous years should be kept in case of audits.
 Good luck tracking down specific information when you need it.